 So, what are some of the things that you can do about a hormone headache?

 Start with a crown pull to help create space in the structure and thus the energy in the head.
 Remember, all energy patterns need space to be able to move.
-You can watch me doing the crown pull here.
+You can watch me doing the crown pull in this video.

 One of the most effective ways to get rid of a hormone headache is to deeply work specific Mu or Shu points related to each meridian, known as neurolymphatic points.
 In doing so, you are working to stimulate the meridian into balance, to help the lymph fluid move toxins out of the body and to connect the whole-body system through these neurolymphatic points.

-Many people don’t like to thoroughly work these points as they can be tender or sore, but there is no single way to affect more change in a hormone headache than stimulating these neurolymphatic points.
+Many people don’t like to thoroughly work these points as they can be tender or sore, but there is no single way to affect more change in a hormone headache than stimulating these neurolymphatic (NL) points.
 And, if a particular point is very sore then massage it more gently, you will notice that over the days that you work with your NL points, many will get less and less sore as you are bringing more and more balance to the whole-body system.
-You can refer to the picture at the start of this blog, or you can watch me doing the NL points here.

 There are many NL points on your body so practice working with them and create a pattern that makes sense to you to make sure that you get them all.
-You can watch me doing it my way as part of the Daily Energy Routine in this video (if you just want to watch the Neurolymphatic massage you need to slide the timer bar of the video to 3 minutes and 40 seconds; 3.40).
+You can watch me doing it my way as part of the Daily Energy Routine in this video (if you just want to watch the Neurolymphatic massage you need to slide the timer bar of the video to 7:05).

 Hormone imbalances and hormone headaches tend to be the symptom of a deeply embedded energy habit, and as such, it will take a while to re-pattern that habit into one of balance and health.
 So commit to working with your NL points at least once a day.
 The reward of not living in that hormone fog will be worth it.